Chatswood, New South Wales: Public transport

-Sydney Trains
+Train

 Chatswood railway station is served by the North Shore railway line on the Sydney Trains network.
 Southbound rail services run to Central before continuing to the western suburbs.
 Northbound rail services run to Hornsby and some peak hour services run to Gosford and Wyong.
 Before the conversion of the Epping to Chatswood railway line (opened in 2009) to part of the metro network, Chatswood station served as a junction between that line and the North Shore railway line.

-Sydney Metro
+Metro

 The first stage of the Sydney Metro runs from Tallawong railway station in North West Sydney to Chatswood Station.
-An extension of the line to Sydenham opened on 19 August 2024, and will extend to Bankstown in 2025.
+An extension of the line to Sydenham opened on 19 August 2024, and will extend to Bankstown in 2026.

 Buses

-Chatswood is a major bus terminus with Busways, CDC NSW, Transit Systems and Keolis Downer Northern Beaches services to the city, North Sydney, Mosman, St Leonards/Crows Nest, Manly, Warringah Mall/Brookvale, Ku-ring-gai, Lindfield Precinct, Belrose, Frenchs Forest, Burwood, Top Ryde, Macquarie Park/Centre, Olympic Park, Cammeray, Crows Nest, Killarney Heights, Greenwich and Willoughby.
+Chatswood is a major bus terminus with Busways, CDC NSW, Transit Systems and Keolis Northern Beaches services to the city, North Sydney, Mosman, St Leonards, Crows Nest, Manly, Westfield Warringah Mall, Brookvale, Ku-ring-gai, Lindfield, Belrose, Frenchs Forest, Burwood, Top Ryde, Macquarie Park, Macquarie Centre, Olympic Park, Cammeray, Crows Nest, Killarney Heights, Greenwich and Willoughby.